The Ambulatory electrocardiogram (ECG) - holter monitoring is a test where the

 There are no risks involved.
 However, some patients may experience skin irritations from the prolonged contact with the electrodes.
-If you are allergic to plasters or micropore tapes, please inform the medical technologist as they will be able to provide you with hypoallergenic tapes and electrodes.
+If you are allergic to plasters or micropore tapes, please inform the Cardiac Physiologist/Technologist as they will be able to provide you with hypoallergenic tapes and electrodes.

 During this period, you may carry on with your normal activities.
 Please do not attempt to remove the ECG electrodes or batteries, as this will affect the validity of the test.
 There is strictly no showering during the recording period, but you may use a wet towel to clean yourself on areas without the electrodes.
 You will be given a small diary to record the symptoms (e.g. palpitations, dizziness, breathlessness, chest pain) and the exact time of its occurrence.
 When symptoms occur, press the “indicator” button on the recording device, an indicator will mark on the recording to enable the doctor to co-relate your symptoms with the ECG.
 There is no need for you to reset anything after pressing the “indicator” button.